bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-idaptive-saml-sso-for-bitrise.md

 ![{{ page.title }}](/img/step1.jpg)

-* Your account on Bitrise has an Org with [Org Elite or Velocity plan](https://www.bitrise.io/pricing).
+* Your account on Bitrise has an Org with the [Velocity plan] (https://www.bitrise.io/pricing).
 If it doesn’t have an Org, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.

 ## Navigating to the Single Sign-On page of Bitrise